Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 - Balsamic vinegar – Naturally sweet and rich

-- Fruit vinegars (like pear or raspberry) – Light and slightly sweet
+- Fruit vinegars – Light and slightly sweet

 Healthy Fats That Work Well